 In the Kyrgyz republic we focus on:

-In addition, the EBRD will seek to support through the above priorities the reduction of regional economic disparities, by increasing its outreach to less developed rural areas, in particular in the southern regions, and addressing gender gaps across sectors.
+In addition, the Bank will seek to support through the above priorities the reduction of regional economic disparities, by increasing its outreach to less developed rural areas, in particular in the southern regions, and addressing inclusion gaps in relation to gender and youth across sectors.

 The EBRD’s latest Kyrgyz Republic strategy was adopted on 25 February 2015